 In 1937, Sidis entered the spotlight for a final time when The New Yorker ran a patronizing article about him.
 He decided to sue for invasion of privacy and malicious libel, but the judge dismissed the case.

 Now a classic in privacy law, the judge ruled that once a person is a public figure, they’re always a public figure.

 After he lost his appeal, the once idolized Sidis didn’t live too much longer.
-In 1944, he died of cerebral hemorrhage at age 46.
+In 1944, William James Sidis died of cerebral hemorrhage at age 46.

 Found by his landlady, the most intelligent man known to modern history left Earth as a penniless, reclusive office clerk.

-If you enjoyed this look at William Sidis, read about Marilyn vos Savant, the woman with the highest IQ ever recorded in history.
+If you enjoyed this look at William Sidis, the smartest person in the world, read about Marilyn vos Savant, the woman with the highest IQ ever recorded in history.
 Then learn about Patrick Kearney, the genius who was also a serial killer.